13 Jan 2021

 As Helga Moreno succinctly puts it, “Something that looks great but is difficult to use is exemplary of great UI and poor UX.
 While Something very usable that looks terrible is exemplary of great UX and poor UI.”

-While working with UX design in Hong Kong, you will be able to work on cutting-edge tech projects that could transform the lives of millions of people.
+While working with UX design in Hong Kong, you will be able to touch on cutting-edge tech projects that could transform the lives of millions of people.
 Most transformational work is happening in the tech industry today and UX design gives you a chance to be a part of that.

 UI/UX designer salaries in Hong Kong are among the most remunerative.
 Plus, there is a huge demand-supply gap when it comes to skilled UX designers.
 So if you have the skills, the opportunities are limitless.